chettuprasanna/Nutrition-agent-ai/README.md

 <img width="1915" height="863" alt="image" src="https://github.com/user-attachments/assets/320b2ee7-7a33-462d-b5f5-1ae47db8fad4" />

-AI Nutrition Agent
+# 🍽️ AI Nutrition Agent

-This project leverages AI and computer vision to create a smart nutrition assistant that helps users identify food items from images and provides dietary recommendations.
-Designed using IBM Watsonx.ai Studio, it integrates deep learning models with IBM Cloud Object Storage for efficient image analysis and nutrition classification.
+This project leverages **AI and computer vision** to create a smart nutrition assistant that identifies food items from images and provides **dietary recommendations**.
+Designed using **IBM Watsonx.ai Studio**, it integrates deep learning models with **IBM Cloud Object Storage** for efficient image analysis and nutritional classification.

-🔍 Problem Statement
+### 🔍 Problem Statement

-With the increasing consumption of processed foods, many individuals lack awareness of their nutritional choices.
-This AI-powered assistant helps bridge that gap by identifying food items through uploaded images and offering health suggestions instantly.
-It encourages healthier eating habits by providing real-time dietary insights.
+With the increasing consumption of processed foods, many individuals lack awareness of their **nutritional choices**.
+This AI-powered assistant helps bridge that gap by:

+- Identifying food items through uploaded images.
+- Offering **instant health suggestions** based on the food type.
+- Promoting healthier eating habits using **real-time dietary insights**.

 ### 🌟 Key Features